-The premedical studies program at Purchase College provides each student with the basic courses needed to prepare for professional schools in medicine, dentistry, veterinary medicine, and other allied health careers
+The premedical studies track at Purchase College offers the basic courses needed to prepare for professional/graduate school programs in medicine, dentistry, veterinary medicine, and other allied health careers.

-The program’s focus is on the preparation for success in the appropriate entrance examinations, and the application to and acceptance by the professional school.
+The tracks aims to help students acquire the scientific knowledge they will need for success on the appropriate entrance examinations and in the professional school application process.
+Students who choose to follow the premedical studies track can come from any major (including the social sciences, humanities, and the arts).
 Although premedical students need not major in the sciences, many do and have found such programs as biology, chemistry, and biochemistry to be a successful route.

 Premedical Studies Courses